Filing an EEOC Complaint or Charge

 Filing EEOC Complaints

-- Filing a Charge of Employment Discrimination - The basics on who can file a discrimination charge, when to file, what a discrimination charge should include, and more.
+- Filing a Charge of Employment Discrimination -- The associated article provides a basic overview of who can file a discrimination charge, when to file, what a discrimination charge should include, and more.

 The EEOC Claims Process